For the ACRM 2020 Virtual Annual Conference

 - You may receive 100% credit towards any other ACRM offering, such a membership, future conferences, trainings or promotional activities.

-- Please look at the Virtual-Only Event Terms and Conditions here
+- Please see the Virtual Conference Terms and Conditions here

 A: Yes.
-Please just email MemberServices@ACRM.org and we will work with you and your institution to either establish a net credit for future use or an invoice for the TOGGLE Balance.
+Please email MemberServices@ACRM.org and we will work with you and your institution to establish a net credit on your account for your future use for the difference in registration fees.

 Q: Will Early Bird Registration Rates be extended?